fredeerock/foreman/README.md

 9. Choose **Foreman Discovery Image** from the VirtualBox window.
 Then wait (the full 45 seconds) for Foreman Discovery to read "SUCCESS."

 10. On Foreman Master install the hammer discovery plugin and run the the provision command below with root (`sudo -i`)remembering to replace the id number.
+Leave out the --build yes part if you want to do an image based install.

 ```bash
 yum install -y tfm-rubygem-hammer_cli_foreman_discovery